Welcome to the Bay REGATTA

 6. SAILING INSTRUCTIONS

-The sailing instructions will be available at registration, which is held at The Chandara Resort and Spa, Ao Po from 12.00hrs on Wednesday 15th February, 2017.
+The sailing instructions will be available at registration, which is held in Ao Po from 12.00hrs on Wednesday 5th February, 2020.
 They may be posted on the web site in advance.

 7. HANDICAP SYSTEMS AND RULES

-7.1 The IRC 2016 Handicap Rules Parts 1, 2 & 3 will be used for the Racing, Bareboat and Cruising “A”.
+7.1 The IRC 2019 Handicap Rules Parts 1, 2 & 3 will be used for the Racing and Bareboat Classes.
 IRC Rule 22.4.2 shall not apply.
 There will be no limitations on crew number or weight except as required for boats rated as one design, which shall comply with IRC Rule 22.4.1.

-7.2 The Bay Regatta National Handicap for Cruisers (NHC) will be used for Cruising Class “B”.
+7.2 The Bay Regatta National Handicap for Cruisers (NHC) will be used for Cruising Classes.
 The TCF may be adjusted during the course of the regatta.
 Calculation or adjustment of TCFs is not grounds for redress or protest.

 7.3 The OMR handicap system will be used for the Multihull Classes.